 Your skin, cleanliness and comfort are very important to us at Springhill Medical Center.
 That's why we use ReadyBath.
-It is more sanitary than basins and gentler than harsh soaps.
-ReadyBath is a spa-like experience that's great for your skin and leaves you feeling clean and refreshed!
-Let your nurse or care tech know when you are ready for your ReadyBath!
+ReadyBath washcloths contain gentle, pH-balanced phospholipids that are warm, thick and velvety smooth for a spa-like experience.
+These cloths are great for your skin, leaving you feeling clean and refreshed.